dlarrick/hass-kumo/README.md

 If you continue to have connection issues with your units, try using the Kumo Cloud app to force a refresh of your devices with KumoCloud.
 Quoting @rhasselbaum's [Gist](https://gist.github.com/rhasselbaum/2e528ca6efc0c8adc765c0117d2c9389):
 > So back into **Installer Settings**.
 I clicked on the unit there, and under **Advanced**, there is a **Refresh Setttings** option.
 Bingo!
 This resynchronizes the state of the device with Kumo Cloud, apparently.
 Clicked that, restarted HA again, and finally, it shows up!

+## Troubleshooting
+### WiFi
+The most common cause of flaky behavior is weak WiFi signal at the indoor unit.
+Try measuring WiFi strength (2.4 GHz only) with a phone app.
+Also try repositioning the Mitsubishi WiFi adapter within the unit, positioning it close to the plastic exterior rather than metal interior components.

+### API errors
+In early 2023 Mitsubishi appears to have made some change that makes the WiFi adapter less reliable.
+My educated guess is that it has a memory leak.
+See [Issue 105](https://github.com/dlarrick/hass-kumo/issues/105) in the hass-kumo repository for discussion.

+As a result of this issue, if you are seeing `serializer_error` or (especially) `__no_memory` errors consistently in your HA logs, it's likely that your indoor unit needs power-cycling.
+Unfortunately the easiest way is probably at the circuit breaker for the entire mini-split system.

 ## Home Assistant Entities and Control

 Each indoor unit appears as a separate [`climate`](https://www.home-assistant.io/integrations/climate/) entity in Home Assistant.
 Entity names are derived from the name you created for the unit in KumoCloud.
 For example, `climate.bedroom` or `climate.living_room`.